Female Internal Condoms – “The Pros & The Cons”

 Pros

-There are many advantages to using the FC2 Internal Condom (female condom) including effectiveness and usability.
-Veru Inc. has compiled a list of 10 benefits, and we have summarized them for you below:
+There are many advantages to using the FC2 Condom including effectiveness and usability.
+The Female Health Company has compiled a list of 10 benefits, and we have summarized some of them for you below:

 Effectiveness

 Internal condoms have a high rate of protection against sexually transmitted infections, including HIV, as well as unplanned pregnancy.
 Due to the amount of sexually transmitted infections that exist today, it is incredibly important to ensure that you are protecting your health.
-And you can use an internal condom with an additional form of birth control to significantly reduce the risk of and unplanned pregnancy.
+And you can use an internal condom with an additional form of birth control, such as oral contraceptives, to significantly reduce the risk of an unplanned pregnancy.

 Material

 Internal condoms are made from non-latex materials called nitrile.
-Due to sensitivities to latex, people can end up feeling extremely uncomfortable or even have severe allergic reactions to traditional latex condoms.
-Internal condoms are made from nitrile which alleviates any concerns for individuals who experience issues with latex.
+With the increase in latex allergies and sensitivities, people can end up feeling extremely uncomfortable or even have severe allergic reactions to traditional latex condoms.
+Internal condoms can help to alleviate these concerns for individuals who experience issues with latex.

 Lubricants

 When using lubricants with traditional male condoms, oil-based lubricants can wear down the latex which can cause them to lose their effectiveness.
-When using internal condoms, you do not need additional lubricant as the amount that is in the packaging is enough, and if you do want to add more, you are free to use water or oil-based lubricants without jeopardizing the effectiveness of the internal condom.
+When using internal condoms, you do not need to add additional lubricant, as they are pre-lubricated, but if you do want to add more, you are free to use water or oil-based lubricants without jeopardizing the effectiveness of the internal condom.

 Preparation